An official website of the State of Georgia government.

 A veteran of non-profit work who focuses on consumer protection and accountability, Commissioner Tim Echols took office in January 2011.
 He represents PSC District 2, which covers the eastern central portion of the state running from Gwinnett to Screven counties.

+Commissioner Chuck Eaton took office in January 2007.
+He represents PSC District 3, the metro Atlanta area.
 To gain a better understanding of the judicial issues he faces at the commission, Commissioner Eaton began attending classes at Georgia State Law School in 2009 and studies nights as he works toward his degree.